YuxinWei-SHOU/CM-UNet-for-SAR-Flood-Mapping/README.md

 This dataset provides 4-band SAR data, national-scale flood binary maps, and socioeconomic data (including land use, night-time light data, and population statistics) collected from 2015 to 2024.
 [Download Dataset](https://zenodo.org/records/15255271)

+## Code Availability and Running Instructions
+The code is intended to run on **Linux** systems.
+Please ensure that all dependencies listed in `requirements.txt` are installed before execution.

 ## Figures

 ### Figure 1: The Architecture of CM-UNet Model